 There are two main types of maintenance work.

-These are some of the pieces of legislation related to maintenance.
+These are some of the principal pieces of legislation relating to maintenance of equipment.

-The Health and Safety at Work Act 1974 outlines the general responsibilities for employers to maintain a safe place of work, safe systems of work and safe work equipment.
+Health and Safety at Work etc Act 1974 outlines the general responsibilities for employers to maintain a safe place of work, safe systems of work and safe work equipment.

-The Workplace Health, Safety and Welfare Regulations 1992 states that employers must maintain their workplace and equipment in an efficient state, good working order and in good repair.
+Workplace Health, Safety and Welfare Regulations 1992 state that employers must maintain their workplace and equipment in an efficient state, good working order and in good repair.

-The Management of Health and Safety at Work Regulations 1999 require employers to do a suitable and sufficient risk assessment also applies to maintenance work – this assessment must be carried out before maintenance work is undertaken, even when it is reactive and production demands requires a fast response.
+Management of Health and Safety at Work Regulations 1999 require employers to do a suitable and sufficient risk assessment.
+This applies to maintenance work and must be carried out before maintenance work is undertaken, even when it is reactive and production demands require a fast response.